qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 [Previously](../dynamics/) we looked at `Dynamic`s, which combine the fundamental `Event` and `Behavior` types to allow us to do some things more efficiently.
 Now we'll put them to use and actually create some DOM elements.

+We'll be building up pieces of a todo-list application along the way.
+It is probably becoming a cliche by now, but it is familiar to a lot of people and will give me something concrete to use while demonstrating some of the cooler things that `reflex` provides as the series progresses.

 ## The `DomBuilder` monad

 When we want to create some DOM elements we use the `reflex-dom` library.

 The main thing that it provides is an FRP aware builder monad for the DOM.
+The `DomBuilder` typeclass indicates that we are building up a DOM tree.

 We can lay out elements using `el`:
 ```haskell